Jeanne Evert

 Evert made her professional debut at age 15 in 1973 at what is now known as the Cincinnati Masters.
-She reached the singles semifinals before falling to Evonne Goolagong, and is still the youngest player to reach the semifinals in Cincinnati in the Open Era.
-She also paired with her sister Chris to reach the semifinals in doubles, before losing to Goolagong and Janet Young.
+She reached the singles semifinals, losing to Evonne Goolagong, and she is still the youngest player to reach the semifinals in Cincinnati in the Open Era.
+She also paired with her sister Chris to reach the semifinals in doubles, losing to Goolagong and Janet Young.

 Evert retired in 1978, and in later years, was a coach at the Delray Beach Tennis Center.
 Evert died on February 20, 2020, from ovarian cancer.
 She was 62.